Castle from 1606 houses the Royal Crown jewels and surrounded by

 Christian IV on his deathbed at Rosenborg Castle on

-the 28th of February 1648.
-His favorite daughter Leonora
+28. February - 1648.
+His favorite daughter Leonora Christine

-Christine closed his eyes, when he dies peacefully in
+closed his eyes - when he dies peacefully in the afternoon

-the afternoon without any pain in his beloved Castle.
+without any pain - in his beloved Castle.
+The Prince

-after his father and lived at Rosenborg until his death
+the throne after his father - and lived at Rosenborg

 Christian IV is buried in Roskilde Cathedral together